ezratl/PiScan/README.md

 	cmake ../src -DUSE_AUDIO_JACK=ON
 Do note that PulseAudio uses significantly more CPU than ALSA when streaming PiScan audio.

-Additionally, some versions of liquid have a different API, resulting in build errors in the "Modem" files of the `cubic` module.
+Additionally, some versions of liquid, particularly `libliquid-dev` versions `1.3.2` and greater, have a different API, resulting in build errors in the "Modem" files of the `cubic` module.
 If that happens, try running this from `build`:

 	cmake ../src -DLIQUID_API_OLD=OFF
 ### Building